MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-partner-onboarding-guide.md

 **Upper driver (Render filter)**

 -   Implements the slicer.
-The driver takes [3MF](http://www.3mf.io) as input and produces G-Code or other similar machine level data
+The driver takes [3MF](http://www.3mf.io) as input and produces G-Code or other similar machine level data.

 -   Creates the print queue.
 The device appears under **Devices and Printers** and in the **3D Print Dialog** for compatible [3D Printing applications](https://developer.microsoft.com/en-us/windows/hardware/3d-software-partners).